 How do I reserve table service?

 To reserve Las Vegas bottle service at any club, you’ll need to talk to a VIP host.
-VIP hosts are employed by the club and handle all table service reservations and inquiries.
-If you’re interest in bottle service you can contact us here and we’ll put you in touch with a host that works at the club of your choice.
+Hosts are employed by the club and handle all table service reservations and inquiries.
+If you’re interested in getting a bottle you can contact us here and we’ll put you in touch with a host that takes table reservations at the club of your choice.

 What benefits do I get with bottle service Las Vegas?
 Some of the perks awarded to nightclub guests with bottle service include: expedited entry through a separate entrance, waived cover charge, a private area within the club, service from your own cocktail waitress, a busser, and security.
 VIP tables also give you a place to sit and avoid the crowds at the bar.
 Tables with high enough minimum spends also get access to the girl guy, who goes around the club finding party companions for you.
 If you want to party like a VIP, you can learn more about the benefits of Vegas bottle service here.

 Do I have to purchase bottle service to get into Vegas nightclubs?
 All Vegas nightclubs sell general admission tickets and also offer free entry on their guest list.
-Women on the guest list get free entry at every club while men require an even ratio of women to get in free at most clubs.
+Women on the guest list get free admission at every club while men require an even ratio of women to get in free at most clubs.
 Some clubs do offer men free entry without ratio.
-You can sign up for both nightclub and dayclub guest lists for free online.
+You can sign up for both nightclub and dayclub guest lists online The services are free.